caoting-dotcom/multiBranchModel/README.md

 The energy result can be incorrect if your phone is connected via USB.
 Please use WiFi ADB if you want to profile the energy accurately.

+### Unstable results on Pixel6

+Pixel6 (or similar device) has two big cores and the results can be very unstable if using 2 big cores + 2 mid cores (varying from 20 ms to 100 ms).
+The unmodified TFLite2.9 has the same problem.
+Please specify "--num_theads=2 --core_affinity=c0" on such device.

 ## Code structure

 - src/mbm-pycls: The model generation and training are based on [pycls](https://github.com/facebookresearch/pycls).
 It is included in this repo as a submodule.
 Our modifications involve commits from [fc4fc5](https://github.com/kaleid-liner/mbm-pycls/commit/fc4fc503e7d0f4f9fbf369b068d45af191d8c5e9) to latest, mainly including: